 Little winged insects never tasted this good: The chimps use sticks and bamboo to fish out applesauce, ranch dressing, ketchup, honey and other treats from this manmade “termite mound."

 2. Spending Some Quality Time with Family

 Born at New Iberia Research Center, 4-year-old Diane remains close to her mother, Muffy.
 On the day their group was released into a new habitat, they hung back near the entrance together until Diane was ready to explore the forest.
 “When there’s activity going on in the group,” explains animal care specialist Mark Lewis, “she’ll always kind of have a hand on her mom’s back, as reassurance.”

 Meet Mason.
-He’s 5 but already a budding ladies man.
-“He likes to play with the other girls,” Lewis says, “and he likes to follow some of the older females around.”
+He’s only 5, but is already feeling the magic in the air.
+“He likes to play with the girls,” Lewis says, “and he likes to follow some of the older females around.”

 4. Continuing Their Education

 Ashely is acing the sanctuary’s positive reinforcement training program, wherein staffers teach chimps to present various body parts against the mesh.
 The clicker training helps vets address injuries and other ailments.
 “Right now,” Lewis says, “she knows her hands, her head, lips, and she was working on arms the last time I watched her train.”

 Arden, who just turned 4, was the first juvenile from New Iberia to venture up into the trees.
 Like a lot of the youngsters, she picked up her high-flying-on-a-fire-hose ways from watching 7-year-old Tracy, who’s having fun reliving her own infant years with all these newcomers around.

 6. Exercising a Chimpanzee’s Right to Eat What She Wants, When She Wants